1Password/for-open-source/README.md

 ### Tekton

 [Tekton](https://tekton.dev/) is a powerful and flexible open-source framework for creating CI/CD systems, allowing developers to build, test, and deploy across cloud providers and on-premise systems.

+### Amplication

+[Amplication](https://github.com/amplication/amplication) is an open‑source development platform.
+It helps professional Node.js developers build quality Node.js applications without spending time on repetitive coding tasks by auto-generating backend apps built with TypeScript and Node.js, and a client built with React.